icd2k3/use-react-router-breadcrumbs/README.md

 ## Order matters!

-`use-react-router-breadcrumbs` uses the same strategy as `React Router v6` to calculate the routing order.
+`use-react-router-breadcrumbs` uses the [same strategy](https://reactrouter.com/docs/en/v6/getting-started/concepts#ranking-routes) as `react-router 6` to calculate the routing order.

 ... in certain cases.
 Consider the following: